K-theory and G-theory of derived algebraic stacks: Perfect and coherent complexes

-For every \da stack $\sX$, there is a (derived) tensor product $\otimes$ on $\Dqc(\sX)$.
-It is left adjoint, as a bifunctor, to the internal Hom functor $\uHom$.
+For every \dA stack $\sX$, there is a (derived) tensor product $\otimesL$ on $\Dqc(\sX)$.
+It is left adjoint, as a bifunctor, to the internal Hom functor $\uRHom$.
 These are part of a closed symmetric monoidal structure on $\Dqc(\sX)$.
-For every fixed perfect complex $\sF \in \Dperf(\sX)$, the operations